For live air quality reports in your area, click here.

 Our health often depends on living and working in a healthy community.
 A healthy community has clean air, clean water and clean soil.
 Children can live and play there without fear of exposure to toxic chemicals.
 Across the country, children are facing serious medical problems as a result of living in unhealthy built environments because poorly designed neighborhoods and buildings, roads, and sidewalks that do not foster health, according to the American Public Health Association (APHA).

-The 14th Annual Healthy Homes and Childcare Conference was a Big Success!
+The 2015 IKE Healthy Home and Childcare Conference was another great success!

-The 14th annual Midwest Healthy Homes & Childcare Conference was held on October 8-9, 2014 at the Ivy Tech Corporate and Culinary Conference Center.
+The 15th annual Healthy Homes & Childcare Conference was held on October 28-29, 2015 once again at the Ivy Tech Corporate and Culinary Conference Center.
 The conference is organized each year by Improving Kids’ Environment and the Indiana Healthy Homes Alliance.
-This year’s conference will provided useful information on topics relevant to healthy homes, communities and childcare.
+The theme of this year’s conference was "Promoting a Healthy Environment for Our Children in an Increasingly Toxic World.

 The featured keynote speakers for this year’s conference were: